Documentation map

 Config model

-Most confusion comes from mixing local CLI defaults with build hints or runtime topology.
+Most confusion comes from mixing local CLI defaults with build hints, runtime topology, or sync filters.
 Relay keeps those concerns in separate files on purpose.

 .relay.json